Joaxin/PinsfloraApps/study-xue-xi.md

-> “Life is short.
+> Life is short.
 Live it.
 Fear is natural.
 Face it.
 Knowledge is powerful.
-Use it.”
+Use it.